How to Understand a Business Loan Agreement

 - Loan underwriting.
 This is the process behind the lender’s decision to make a loan based on the borrower’s credit, assets and other factors.

 - Principal.
 This represents the amount of debt remaining on a loan, excluding interest.

 - Refinancing.
 This is when you pay off an existing loan with a new loan.

 - Servicing.
 This refers to loan management, including the collection of payments.

 What to avoid in a business loan agreement

-“You might want to avoid adjustable rate loans,” Thompson said.
-If the rate is adjustable, the percentage might rise after you’ve signed the agreement.
+If your interest rate is adjustable, the percentage might rise after you’ve signed the agreement.
 A fixed rate would give you a better idea of how much you’ll be paying over time for the loan.

-When you enter into a loan agreement, Salisbury explained, you should go into it with realistic expectations.
-She often asks clients to identify their risk tolerance level to determine how much debt they should take on.
+When you enter into a loan agreement, you should go into it with realistic expectations.
+Abigail Salisbury, a Pittsburgh-based business attorney, said she often asks clients to identify their risk tolerance level to determine how much debt they should take on.